sbcgua/ajson/README.md

   - also `setx` for text-based value setting like `setx( '/a/b:123' )` (useful e.g. for constants in APIs or in unit-tests)
 - seralization to string
 - freezing (read only) instance content
 - filtering.
-Create a json skipping empty values, predefined paths, or your custom filter.
+Create a JSON skipping empty values, predefined paths, or your custom filter.
 - mapping - rule-based changing node names (e.g. snake case to camel case, upper/lower case)
 - iterating through the array items or object members
-- utility to calculate difference between 2 jsons
+- utility to calculate difference between 2 JSONs

 Installed using [abapGit](https://github.com/abapGit/abapGit), see also [Installation](https://sbcgua.github.io/ajson/docs/installation) section of the documentation.